iSolvRisk Inc.

 Due to privacy constraints, I’m only able to share a limited portion of this work.

-Led this 5-month project from research to UI redesign and build, collaborating closely with a lead engineer, head of design, and CEO who was representing the product.
+Led this 5-month project from research to UI redesign and build, collaborating closely with a lead engineer, head of design, and the CEO, who was representing the product.

 Problems